 The example above is just one story/metaphor we use to teach patients about complex processes like injury, inflammation, nerves waking up, extra-sensitive nerves, brain processing information, pain produced by the brain, etc. It seems quite simple, but it's complex.
 The crucial part is that patients are easily able to understand the example and better yet, the principle.
 Subsequently, a significant shift occurs.
 Instead of only seeing pain from a “broken tissue” perspective, they see pain from a sensitive nervous system perspective.
 Simply stated, they understand they may have a pain problem rather than a tissue problem.
 Now, the fun starts.
 If you're the fifth therapist a chronic pain patient has seen, he or she will likely have little hope that you will be able to help, since your treatment will likely be the same as the others.
 This neuroscience view of sensitive nerves versus tissue injury allows for a new, understandable view of treatments aimed at easing nerve sensitivity, such as aerobic exercise, manual therapy, relaxation, breathing, sleep hygiene, diet and more.

-considerably and they experience a variety of other benefits, such as increased movement, better function and less fear.
+When a patient learns more about pain and how pain works, their pain eases considerably and they experience a variety of other benefits, such as increased movement, better function and less fear.
 These effects are measurable and we believe they can do more than some of the most powerful drugs in the world, without any of the side-effects.
 Look at the picture below (Louw A, et. al 2014 – submitted for publication).
 It’s a brain scan we performed on a high-level dancer experiencing significant back pain for almost two years.
 She was scheduled for back surgery in two days and was nervous and anxious.

 Row 1: She was in the scanner, relaxing and watching a movie.
 You will notice you there are no red "blobs."